noaione/yuusha-shoukan-ln/sources/v03/chapter4.md

 I looked at my watch, it was already 2:00 in the afternoon, and I had to return to Rigforeshia soon or I wouldn't be able to make it in time.

-“I see...then, I'll go with you.”
+“I see... then, I'll go with you.”

 [Eh?
 E-Ehhhhhh?!]